Skip to content

-FREE shipping when you spend over £20
+Free shipping when you spend over £20

 As if school isn’t hard enough already, coping with a period on top of that is not ideal – especially when you’re unprepared.
 So how do you get through school on your period?
 In our guide to surviving school on your period we cover everything from facts on what happens during your period to tips & tricks.
-Here’s how to get period ready, classroom or not…
+Here’s how to get through school on your period...

 First of all, knowledge is power.
 So, educating yourself around the subject of menstruation will ensure you have a good understanding of what to expect and hopefully make you feel more at ease.
 There’s plenty of information available, but here’s a few questions answered about menstruation to get you started…